PhoebeFritz/LearningJournal/Tutorial Two.md

-# Tutorial on Creating a Main Menu
+# Tutorial on Creating a Play Button
-In this tutorial we will be looking at how to create a main menu where you have a button to start the game and load the first scene.
+In this tutorial we will be looking at how to create a play button where you have a button to start the game and load the first scene.

 ## Prerequisites
 To follow this tutorial, we will be using the following.